 INFJs make up less than 1% of the population and are considered the rarest personality type.

-Each of the 16 Personality types consists of four letters corresponding to a fundamental personality trait for the type.
+The 16 Personality types are made out of of four letters corresponding to a fundamental personality trait for the type.
 Tailored questions find your combination of four sets of opposing traits—introverted versus extroverted, sensing versus intuitive, thinking versus feeling, and perceiving versus judging.
-INFJ stands for Introversion (I), Intuition (N), Feeling (F), and Judging (J) personality traits.
+INFJ means Introversion (I), Intuition (N), Feeling (F), and Judging (J) personality traits.